Searching for cheap home insurance in Ireland?

 Some of the main points to consider include:

-- There are times when you should consider not making a claim against your home insurance policy.
-For example if the value of the item is only slightly above your excess, as this may increase your premium the following year.
+- There are times when you should consider not claiming against your home insurance policy.
+For example, if the value of the item is only slightly above your excess, as this may increase your premium the following year.

 - Make sure you are honest when making a claim, do not exaggerate your losses or you may end up invalidating your cover.
-This also includes giving the insurer accurate information when initially taking out the policy, including providing details of your previous claims history.
+You must give the insurer accurate information when initially taking out the policy, including providing details of your previous claims history.

 For more information on home insurance, you can refer to the Competition and Consumer Protection Commission website.

-Thank you for visiting our blog, we hope you found our home insurance post helpful and informative.
-All content is for information purposes only and should not be considered as financial advice.
+Thank you for visiting our blog.
+We hope you found our home insurance post helpful and informative.
+All content is for information purposes only.